salzmanlab-admin/DEEPEST-Fusion/README.md

 - java
 - R 3.5.1
 - Trim Galore!
 0.4.4
+# sMACHETE main script

+All computational steps including any alignment step required for running sMACHETE has been packaged in a single JSON file "sMACHETE_pipeline.json".
+This script can be run on any local cluster using an input JSON file that provides the paths for reference index files and input RNA-seq file.
+To run the script, Rabix toolkit should be pre-installed on the local cluster.
 # Genome files

 All Bowtie2 reference index files (genome, transcriptome, regular junctions, scrambled junctions, ribosome) have been pre processed and are available for human GRCh38 assembly.